A ruthless young assassin’s journey for revenge comes to a stunning end in the conclusion of this acclaimed epic fantasy trilogy.

 “If I don’t come back.. remember me, neh?
 Not just the good parts.
 The ugly parts and the selfish parts and the real parts.
 Remember all of it.
 Remember me.“

 This is a series I can see myself returning to, maybe even loving enough to award full marks to if I ever do revisit, and that says a lot, I think.
 More than anything else I could say.
 Because this is hard to describe.
-It’s YA, but adult.
+It features young adults, but it’s an adult story.
 It’s sweet, but brutal.
 It’s devastating, but heartwarming.
 It’s heartbreaking, but hilarious.
 It’s bloody, but adorable.
 It’s smutty and delightful and complex and yet, ultimately, very simple.
 It’s also such a visual tale.
 The city, the mythology, the monstrosities, the sky.
 Kristoff’s writing is long and descriptive af but damn does it do the job.

 “Death is the promise we all must keep, sooner or later.“